Mubarak-M/pdfsplit/README.md

 ## Usage

-This package currently offers two functions that are beneficial to users.
+This package currently offers three functions that are beneficial to users.
 The first, `keyword_split`, is designed to extract page(s) based on keywords from a single PDF file.
 The second function, `directory_split`, performs a similar task but operates on an entire directory of PDF files.
+The third function, `keyword_pages`, allow users to identify the pdf pages where keywords are located.

 ### Example with `keyword_split`